raphaeljcm/sixth-challenge-ignite-reactjs-course/README.md

 ## 💻 About the challenge

-In this challenge I had two main objectives: First one, developer all the interface from a Figma layout with Chakra UI.
-Second one, make the whole application responsive for mobile.
-I also used JSON Server and created a fake API so the data could be dinamic, and Swiper Lib to create the carousel.
+In this challenge I had two main objectives: First, develop all the interface from a Figma layout with Chakra UI.
+The second one, make the whole application responsive for mobile.
+I also used JSON Server and created a fake API so the data could be dynamic, and Swiper Lib to create the carousel.

 </br>